GEN0C1DE/Discord-Token-Viewer/README.md

 # Discord-Token-Viewer
-Schemaposse, a Discord Token Grabber from multiple paths on your computer.
+Schemaposse, a Discord Token Viewer from multiple paths on your computer.
 Easy to use, and ready to view within seconds!

 # Node.JS
 This is a Node.js project, you must install it before using this project.
 Installation link is below!